A Letter to our Stakeholders

 These services are a response to the massive and growing need in our region.
 The rise of homelessness, substance abuse, and mental illness in the Greater Seattle Area—as well as across the entire nation—has been well-documented.
-These factors are creating hardship and difficulty for families everywhere, and they are driving up the rates of childhood trauma.
+These factors are creating hardship for families everywhere, and they are driving up the rates of childhood trauma.

 One in every ten youth in Washington State has faced three or more kinds of severe trauma.
 That’s over 60,000 children who are at-risk for negative health outcomes like mental illness, drug addiction, cancer, heart disease, diabetes, and more.